Weisser Zwerg Logo

 ProxyChains

-forces all outgoing connections to pass through one or more proxies, ensuring proper routing through SOCKS
+If you encounter a networked program that doesn’t support SOCKS proxies natively (like telnet), you can use ProxyChains to route its connections through a proxy.
+ProxyChains forces all outgoing connections to pass through one or more proxies, ensuring proper routing through SOCKS.

 You can find more details about ProxyChains on its GitHub page: proxychains-ng.

-Key Features of ProxyChains
+Key Features of ProxyChains:

-calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies.
-It builds on the unmaintained ProxyChains project with improved features and updates. - ProxyChains is a UNIX program, that hooks network-related
+• ProxyChains-ng (New Generation) is a modern version of the original ProxyChains.
+It is a preloader which hooks libc calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies.
+It builds on the unmaintained ProxyChains project with improved features and updates.

-functions in DYNAMICALLY LINKED programs via a preloaded DLL (dlsym(), LD_PRELOAD) and redirects the connections through SOCKS4a/5 or HTTP proxies. - It only handles TCP connections (no support for UDP, ICMP, etc.).
+• ProxyChains is a UNIX program, that hooks network-related libc functions in DYNAMICALLY LINKED programs via a preloaded DLL (dlsym(), LD_PRELOAD) and redirects the connections through SOCKS4a/5 or HTTP proxies.

 SOCKS5 Proxy Encryption and Data Protection